michelinus/Debian-for-WM8505-Netbooks/README.md

 * qemu-user-static
 * u-boot-tools
 * zip

+All the packages are automatically installed by the *build.sh* file

 ## Using the build
 In order to get a build running, you will need an 8 GB SD card (recommended, it can be smaller) and a Linux machine with GParted.
 On the card, first create a 16 MB FAT16 partition, followed by an EXT4 partition that fills the rest of the card.
 You will then want to extract the *boot.zip* file to the FAT16 partition, and *rootfs.tar.gz* file to the EXT4 partition.
 Once that is completed, insert the card into your netbook and boot into your new Debian system!